Peadar Ua Laoghaire: Life

 Before I left Liscarrigane, I had never heard from anybody's mouth phrases such as "tá mé", "bhí mé", "bhí siad"; I always used to hear "táim", "bhíos", "bhíodar", etc. Little things! – but little things that come repeatedly into conversation.
 A taut mode of expression, as against one that is lax, makes for finish in speech; in the same manner, a lax mode of expression as against the taut, makes for speech that is deficient.
 Besides, the taut speech possesses a force and a vigour that cannot be contained in speech that is falling apart...The loose mode of expression is prominent in Gaelic today and English is nothing else.
 English has fallen apart completely.

-Accordingly, he strongly promoted Cork Irish as what he saw as the best Irish for propagation among the Irish people.
+Accordingly, he strongly promoted Cork Irish as what he saw as the best Irish for propagation among the people.

-He died in Castlelyons at the age of 80.
+He died in Castlelyons at the age of 80, and is buried in Castlelyons churchyard.

 Works

 The following is a partial list of his works: